sandervdwnl/admin-notes-anywhere/README.txt

 == Frequently Asked Questions ==

+= How to use this plugin =

+THis plugin adds an item to the admin bar when activated.
+From there admin users can create notes.
+When a note is published on an admin page, it becomes avaialble to read for non-admin users.
+This can also be done with the admin bar item.

 = How do I control who sees the notes? =

 Notes can be added as Private (by default) or Public.